ajulik1997/i14_laser/README.md

 ## Introduction

-At the core of this "system" lies a [Raspberry Pi](https://www.raspberrypi.org/), used as a smart networked microcontroller running a python script which enables it to process text-based commands.
-A laser (or in theory, any other device that needs to be controlled) is connected to the Raspberry Pi via a USB-to-Serial interface.
-Other interfaces, such as I<sup>2</sup>C As the GPIO pins on the Pi are exclusively digital, a Digital-to-Analog converter tied to the Pi I<sup>2</sup>C-over-GPIO interface is also used to provide any necessary <CONTINUE FROM HERE>
+At the core of this "system" lies a [Raspberry Pi](https://www.raspberrypi.org/), used as a server running a python script which allows it to process text-based commands that it receives over network.
+A [Coherent Laser](https://www.coherent.com/) is connected to the Raspberry Pi via a USB-to-Serial interface, enabling the Pi to send commands to the laser and monitor its status.
+An [Arduino board](https://www.arduino.cc/) is also connected to the Raspberry Pi via a USB-to-Serial as well as a GPIO interface, and is mainly responsible for realtime generation of waveforms that are used to modulate the laser via a Digital-to-Analog converter.
+Additionally, a camera can also be connected to the Arduino, which is able to synchronise the camera's shutter with the modulation of the laser.

 ## The Hardware

+The following section decuments the steps required to correctly set up the hardware.
+It describes the setup of the operating system on the Raspberry Pi, as well as the required wiring between the Raspberry Pi, Arduino, DAC, laser and camera.

 ### Raspberry Pi

+The Raspberry Pi used in this project is the [Raspberry Pi 3 B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) (upgraded from the Raspberry Pi B Rev 2.0 on which developement took place), chosen due to the following features:
+  - 1.4GHz processor (upgraded from 700Mhz)
+  - 1GB SDRAM (upgraded from 512MB)
+  - 40 GPIO pins (upgraded from 26)
+  - Gigabit Ethernet
+  - MicroSD port
+  - PoE support

+According to our specification, the Raspberry Pi needs to be set up so that it can do the following:
+  - run a headless Linux OS
+  - communicate over SSH
+  - run code written in Python
+  - <INSERT MORE ITEMS HERE!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!>

 #### Operating System

+The operating system chosen for this project was [Raspbian Stretch Lite](https://www.raspberrypi.org/downloads/raspbian/), an OS based on Debian Stretch with no desktop interface, chosen for its minimal footprint and high compatibility with Raspberry Pi.
+The required image was downloaded from the [official mirror](https://downloads.raspberrypi.org/raspbian_lite_latest), and written to a 16GB microSD card according to the [installation instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

+As the Pi is being used a server, it needs to be set up to run headless.
+This process is described in detail [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md), but the most important step (activating SSH), can be acomplished by mounting the SD card on any Windows or

 #### Pin Assignment